TugboatQA/docs/getting-started/create-a-project.md

 ![Project Name](_images/project-name.png)

 Then, choose a repository that you want Tugboat to work with.
-If you choose to skip this step, repositories can be added later from the Tugboat Project's dashboard.
+If you choose to skip this step, repositories can be added later from the [Project dashboard](../tugboat-dashboard/projects/dashboard/index.md).

 ![Add a Repository](_images/project-add-repository.png)